 Two Upcoming Winter Chill Weekends

 Who takes a youth group to the ocean for a winter retreat?
 Wise leaders who see the value of pulling their teens apart to be in a better relationship with God.
-So many teens are over-committed, involved with sports and clubs and keeping focused on their schoolwork.
-It’s often hard to help them see the value of “God time.”

-As one youth leader from PA described the weekend, “That weekend of being together helped cement relationships that make their local youth group an asset to them.
-HCBC’s commitment to young people is evident as they provide time, space, and speakers to augment what local youth leaders are doing.”
+“That weekend of being together helped cement relationships that make their local youth group an asset to them,” said a youth leader from PA.
+“HCBC’s commitment to young people is evident as they provide time, space, and speakers to augment what local youth leaders are doing.”

-The spiritual values of youth weekends such as Winter Chill are immense.
-One youth leader shared that two of his already-disciple youth made commitments to be more intentional in sharing their faith back at home.
-They have unsaved friends for whom the gospel will be live-saving.
-Other groups commented on having young people make first-time commitments to Christ.
+Youth weekends like Winter Chill have immense spiritual value.
+Another leader shared that two students made commitments to be more intentional in sharing their faith back at home.
+They have unsaved friends for whom the gospel will be life-saving.

 Next